 We must remember that God’s Word doesn’t return void-it will accomplish what it’s sent out to do.
 God does not change, nor does he lie.
 Continue to remind yourself of these truths.

 3. Remember All that He Has Done for You and Others

 Our thoughts and actions rely heavily on experiences.
 This is why it is important to live a life of gratitude and love.
-When we are bombarded with doubt, it helps to recall the blessings He has given us, the trials He has walked us through, and the stories of triumph He has given us in His Word.
+When we are bombarded with doubt, it helps to recall the blessings He gave us, the trials He walked us through, and the stories of triumph He gave us in His Word.

-As you continue to do those three things, your confidence in Him will outweigh the confidence you’ve placed in yourself.
+As you continue to do these things, your confidence in Him will outweigh the confidence you’ve placed in yourself.
 God places great value on you.
 Savor this truth!
 In fact, you are so valuable that He sent His only Son to die for you (John 3:16).
 And because of God’s love, you never need to be afraid of personal challenges or difficult trials.
-Yes, times of trouble will come, but rather than hiding in fear, have the confidence to trust your all-wise and loving heavenly Father.
+Yes, times of trouble will come, and sometimes seem to be all around us, but rather than hiding in fear, have the confidence to trust your all-wise and loving heavenly Father.
 The wolves are out there, but the Good Shepherd knows that you are one of His sheep.
 He is always there with you and for you!

 How have you seen God’s care for you demonstrated to you in the past?
 Does this bolster your confidence for you present circumstances?